Working From Home

 Make sure you have a good internet

 If you are working from home don’t skimp on internet speeds.
-Make sure you have a good high speed connection and a solid router.
-Nothing can kill a relationship with your workplace faster than having an internet connection issues and you don’t get your work done when expected.
+Make sure you have a good high-speed connection and a solid router.
+Nothing can kill a relationship with your workplace faster than having internet connection issues and you don’t get your work done when expected.

 Check in with teammates